American Spirit on Full Display

 Today’s Full-Scale Grandeur

-Today, The Summerlin Council Patriotic Parade attracts more than 40,000 attendees.
-Recognized for its unique and dazzling parade displays that honor our country’s military and veteran heroes, the Parade showcases beloved and popular characters and themes from American history, pop culture, cartoons, books, movies, and sports.
-Each year, more than 2,500 people participate in the parade, and more than 500 volunteers from dozens of local schools and community groups volunteer their time to assist with event operations.
+Today, the Summerlin Council Patriotic Parade attracts more than 35,000 attendees.
+It is recognized for its unique and dazzling parade displays that honor our country’s military and veteran heroes.
+The Parade also showcases beloved and popular characters and themes from American history, pop culture, cartoons, books, movies, and sports.
+More than 2,500 people participate in the Parade each year, and more than 500 volunteers from dozens of local schools and community groups assist with event operations.

 Happy birthday, America!